eudirective/guides/README.md

 - **Submit guides** – contributions should be written in Markdown using clear headings.
 Keep tables to keywords or short phrases and keep longer explanations in the main text.
 Cite authoritative sources (EU legislation, case-law or official guidance) so users can verify information.
 Avoid including personal data or providing legal advice.
 - **Review and discuss** – comment on open pull requests and issues to improve accuracy and usability.

 Please ensure that your contributions respect copyright laws and do not copy proprietary content.
-For further information on contributing see [CONTRIBUTORS.md](CONTRIBUTORS.md)
+For further information on contributing see the [Contributors Guide](CONTRIBUTORS.md)

 ## Disclaimer